-If the measuring inputs of the voltage measuring card is fed with "Phase-to-Ground" voltages, the Field Parameter "VT con" has to be set to "Phase-to-Ground".
-In this case, the user has the option, to set the "Measuring Mode" of each phase voltage protection element to "Phase-to-Ground" or "Phase-to-Phase".
-That means, he can determine for each phase voltage protection element if "Vn=VTsec/SQRT(3)" by setting "Measuring-Mode = phase-to-ground" or if "Vn=VTsec" by setting "Measuring-Mode = Phase-to-Phase".
-CAUTION!
-If the measuring inputs of the voltage measuring card is fed with "Phase-to-Phase" voltages, the Field Parameter "VT con" has to be set to "Phase-to-Phase".
-In this case the parameter "Measuring Mode" has to be set to "Phase-to-Ground".
-In this case the device works always based on "Phase-to-Phase" voltages.
-In this case the parameter "Measuring mode" is internally set to "Phase-to-Phase".
+If the measuring inputs of the voltage measuring card is fed with "Phase to Ground" voltages, the Field Parameter "VT con" has to be set to "Phase to Ground".
+In this case, the user has the option to set the "Measuring Mode" of each phase voltage protection element to "Phase to Ground" or "Phase to Phase".
+That means, he can determine for each phase voltage protection element how Vn shall be defined:

+• "Measuring Mode" = "Phase to Ground" - $$Vn = \frac{VT \ sec}{\sqrt{3}}$$

+• "Measuring Mode" = "Phase to Phase" - $$Vn = VT sec$$

+If, however, the measuring inputs of the voltage measuring card are fed with "Phase to Phase" voltages (vVT conw = "Phase to Phase"), then the setting of vMeasuring Modew is ignored and internally set to "Phase to Phase" instead, so that Vn = VT sec.